Lewiscowles1986/motive_test/README.md

 ## Things we value

 1. Well tested code.
-Whatever framework you use, we like testing our code to have certainty it works
+Whatever framework you use, we like testing our code to have certainty it works.
 2. Simple code.
 It shouldn't take a PHD to understand code.
 If it's that complicated, we've done something wrong.
 3. Code reuse.
 If there's an option to reuse some code, go for it!